 If you have teeth that are healthy but spoiled by stains, chips, or even gaps, then veneers are a great option for enhancing your smile in a relatively short space of time.
 If your dental problem is more severe such as badly decayed or missing teeth, then your dentist is likely to recommend dental implants.

 Dental implants are the only form of tooth replacement that prevent bone loss and look and feel more natural than porcelain veneers.

+It’s always best to find a dentist that offers consultation and is the only expert that can help you decide.
 Let’s take a closer look at each dental procedure to help you decide which treatment is more suited to your dental needs.

 Dental Implants Explained